anniedang1234/OP_Cancer_2D/README.md

 python -X faulthandler -m cc3d.run_script -i output_directory/OP_Cancer_2D/OP_Cancer_2D.cc3d -f 10 -o output_directory>
 ```
 ## Supplemental Information
 process_data.py was used to clean up the initial patient spatial transcriptomics data for the model.
+This script was used to produce patient_filtered_edited.csv, which contains the cell positions and gene expression.